BillTheBest/promethius/README.md

 </div>
 ```

-2. Push data to our channel
+## Push data to a matching channel

 We perform a HTTP post and set the counter value to be equal to 1.
 The dashboard will update in real time to display the value